-This model again assumes that the true effect $\Theta^$ is mean-zero normal across latent studies.
+This model again assumes that the absolute value of the true effect $|\Theta^|$ follows a gamma distribution across latent studies.
 Given the larger sample size, we consider a slightly more flexible model than before and allow discontinuities in the publication probability at the critical values for both 5% and 10% two-sided z-tests.

 Fitting this model by maximum likelihood yields the estimates reported in the left panel of Table 2.
-These estimates imply that results that are significantly different from zero at the 5% level are almost fifty times more likely to be published than results that are insignificant at the 10% level, and over three times more likely to be published than results that are significant at the 10% level but insignificant at the 5% level.
+These estimates imply that results that are significantly different from zero at the 5% level are over a hundred times more likely to be published than results that are insignificant at the 10% level, and nearly five times more likely to be published than results that are significant at the 10% level but insignificant at the 5% level.
 We strongly reject the hypothesis of no selectivity.

-A score test of the null hypothesis $p(z, \theta) = p(z)$ yields a p-value of 0.3.
-Thus, we again find no evidence that the assumption $D|Z^, \Theta^ = p(Z^)$ imposed in our baseline model is violated.
+A score test of the null hypothesis $p(z,\theta) = p(z)$ yields a p-value of 0.42.
+Thus, we again find no evidence that the assumption $P(D=1|Z^,\Theta^) = p(Z^)$ imposed in our baseline model is violated.